OpenSmalltalk/opensmalltalk-vm/README.md

 - extracted: This code is literally the same code base used in the normal OpenSmalltalk-VM build.
 - plugins: The code of the different plugins developed for headless mode.

+## Editing the VM code in your image

+You can load the Pharo code of the VM using Pharo's git client Iceberg.
+You can do so by cloning directly this repository from Iceberg, or by adding an already existing clone to it.

+Alternatively, if you're building the VM using the instructions above, the build process does already generate a Pharo image with the VM code loaded.
+You'll find such Image in the `build/vmmaker` directory inside your build directory.

 Overview of OpenSmalltalk-VM
 ----------------------------